justme99/juju/openam/README.md

 ## Scale out Usage

 OpenAM itself is highly scalable using built-in a site configuration option and can be used behind load balancers.
-This release of OpenAM do soffurt it, but the autoscaling features supported by Juju is not currently mapped a OpenAM site configurations.
+This release of OpenAM do support it, but the autoscaling features supported by Juju is not currently mapped a OpenAM site configurations.

 ## Known Limitations and Issues